RESTful web-services in JSIDPlay2

 Note: Parameter appServerConnectors controls if we want to support HTTP, HTTPS or both!

-Warning: The passwords will always be deleted after exit of JSIDPlay2 to not appear in the configuration file of JSIDPlay2 for security reasons!
+Warning: The passwords will always be deleted after the exit of JSIDPlay2 to not appear in the configuration file of JSIDPlay2 for security reasons!

 Now, grant permission to execute that script: